adityac95/spotify_podcast_rec/README.md

 # Spotify podcast recommendation engine
 by Aditya Chander, Ritika Khurana, Taylor Mahler and Yuchen Luo

 We built a podcast recommendation engine that suggests episodes to a listener based on either a previous episode that they've heard or an episode description that they can input with freeform text entry.
-This project was built for the Erdos Institute Data Science bootcamp, Fall 2022.
+This project was built for the Erdos Institute Data Science bootcamp, Fall 2022, and was awarded 1st prize.

 ***

 In the README, we describe the data gathering process, the preprocessing and cleanup, the chosen encodings of the pocasts, and the Streamlit app.